BIJOU STANDARD POODLES

 I run in the opposite direction with loose leash and when the length of the leash runs out

-the Poodle gets a jerk and a command "watch me" in happy high silly fun voice
+the Poodle gets a snap of the leash and a command "watch me" in happy high silly fun voice

 and poodle will run to catch up to me putting their attention back onto me in a positive manner.